SimonPadbury/Offcanvas/README.md

 #Offcanvas – a jQuery plugin with multiple sidebar options

+###Version 1.1

 Here is a simple off-canvas sidebar with multiple options for configuration.

 _Offcanvas_ should be compatible with any CSS framework (e.g. Bootstrap, Foundation).
-If it isn't, probably the only thing you will have to do is rename the _Offcanvas_ CSS classes.
+If it isn't, then probably the only thing you will have to do is rename the _Offcanvas_ CSS classes.

 ---